New Mass Falsifies the Definition of “Mystery of Faith”

 [End of quote from Mr. Patrick Omlor]

 How do we know that Paul VI made a substantial change in the form of the Eucharist with his change to the definition of the term “Mystery of Faith” in the consecration of the wine?
-Because the entire tradition and teaching of the Church, in her universal and ordinary magisterium, tells us so, as demonstrated in an earlier section of this paper citing the pronouncements of Pope Innocent III, St. Thomas Aquinas, and Pope St. Pius V through the Catechism of the Council of Trent.
+As already shown: because the entire tradition and teaching of the Church, in her ordinary and universal magisterium, tells us so, as demonstrated in an earlier section of this paper citing the pronouncements of Pope Innocent III, St. Thomas Aquinas, and Pope St. Pius V through the Catechism of the Council of Trent.

 More paragraphs from Mr. Patrick Omlor’s paper, “No ‘Mystery of Faith’: No Mass”: